 A unit of energy is the unit of work or heat.
 It measures the capacity of a system to do work or produce heat.
 The standard unit of energy is the joule.

 No, a watt and a newton are not equivalent units.
-A watt is a unit of power, measuring the rate of energy transfer, while a newton is a unit of force, measuring the amount of force applied to an object.
+A watt is a unit of power, representing the rate at which work is done or energy is transferred, equal to one joule per second.
+A newton, on the other hand, is a unit of force, representing the amount of force required to accelerate a mass of one kilogram at a rate of one meter per second squared.
+The two units measure different physical quantities and are not directly comparable.

 Newton is a measure of force, Joule is a measure of work done.
 Newton refers to the mechanical energy of moving matter, while joule refers to any form of energy possessed by matter.
 E.g. W = f X d where W is work in joules, f is force in newtons, and d is distance in meters.